Geology Home Page

 information in the soil survey, the corn suitability rating,

 can be determined.
 CSR is an index procedure in Iowa developed to rate each

 different kind of soil for its potential row-crop productivity.
 It is based on corn

 because corn is a dominant crop in the state.
 Soil profile properties and climate

 are the main factors that affect productivity.
 Slope gradient and slope length

 affect potential erosion rates, water infiltration, and ease and efficiency of

 machine operation.
 These all effect the CSR rating.
 CSRs can be used with soil

-maps to calculate the weighted average CSR value for any sized
+maps to calculate the weighted average CSR value for any sized parcel.

-it to an understandable number, CSR.
+and reduces it to an understandable number, CSR.
 This becomes the key factor

 in appraising land for buying and selling, for property tax and for securing

 financing.
 Land auction ads list the size of the parcels in acres, the locations, the

 percentage that is tillable and the CSR.
 When a parcel is sold, price per acre and

 Figure 4.
 Below is another soil map.
 The presentation here was provided by

 Surety Customized Online Mapping of AgriData Inc. www.AgriDataInc.com.
 It is

 based on the 1977 soil survey which established the Fsa soil type borders provided